Meet the staff involved in the development, management and coordination of the Edwin S.H. Leong Centre for Healthy Aging.

 Research Director, Edwin S.H.
 Leong Centre for Healthy Aging

-Dr. Kim Schmidt is the Research Director of the Centre and is responsible for providing comprehensive strategic oversight and management in all areas of program development and administration.
+Dr. Kim Schmidt is the Research Director of the Centre and is responsible for providing comprehensive strategic oversight and management in all areas of Centre development and administration.

 Kim completed her Bachelor’s degree in Psychology and her MSc in Neuroscience at the University of British Columbia.
 She completed her PhD in Biology from Western University in London, Ontario, followed by a NSERC postdoctoral fellowship at Simon Fraser University in the Department of Biological Sciences.